Beginning of Main Content

 Access and correction of personal information

-If you wish to access, correct or update your personal information in CPA Ontario's records, you may contact our Privacy Officer the address indicated below.
+If you wish to access, correct or update your personal information in CPA Ontario's records, you may contact our Privacy Officer at the address indicated below.
 Some information may not be accessed, such as information that contains personal information of others, or is otherwise protected under the law.
 You may also access, correct or update some of your personal information online by following the links on our website.

 Members and students have a responsibility to maintain current contact information with CPA Ontario.

 Cookies, IP addresses, and links to other websites